Cooking My Dreams

 Where is Bolognese Sauce from

-Bolognese comes from the city of Bologna, Italy.
+Authentic Ragu alla Bolognese sauce comes from the city of Bologna, Italy.
 Hence the name.
-Yes, Bologna is also the city of the famous cold meat, and also where Tortellini, Parmigiano, Prosciutto, and many more amazingly delicious ingredients and dishes were born.
+Yes, Bologna is also the city of the famous cold meat, and also where Tortellini, Parmigiano cheese, Prosciutto, and many more amazingly delicious ingredients and dishes were born.

 From ancient Italian cookbooks, especially ones from the 18th century, it appears that the Neapolitan Ragù was the first famous meat-based sauce served with pasta.